nth-chile/gagesalzano2/_posts/2017-03-18-Google-Engage.md

 <div><img src='{{ site.url }}/assets/images/posts/Google_Engage/engage-1.gif'></div>

-It's tough in these situations where the parent company has such a well-established brand to come up with something that feels distinct, but still belongs.
+It's tough sometimes working with an already well-established brand to come up with something that feels distinct, but still belongs.

 That's why the color was such an important part.
-It tied the whole room together.

 {{slide['end']}}